lawrennd/old_talks/_dsa/probabilistic-machine-learning.md

 ---
+session: 3
 title: "Probabilistic Machine Learning"
+abstract: >
-abstract: "In this session we review the *probabilistic* approach to machine learning.
+  In this session we review the *probabilistic* approach to machine learning.
 We start with a review of probability, and introduce the concepts of probabilistic modelling.
 We then apply the approach in practice to Naive Bayesian classification.

-In this session we review the Bayesian formalism in the context of linear models, reviewing initially maximum likelihood and introducing basis functions as a way of driving non-linearity in the model."
+  In this session we review the Bayesian formalism in the context of linear models, reviewing initially maximum likelihood and introducing basis functions as a way of driving non-linearity in the model.
-ipynb: 2018-08-25-probabilistic-machine-learning.ipynb
+ipynb: True
-reveal: 2018-08-25-probabilistic-machine-learning.slides.html
+reveal: True
 author:
 - family: Lawrence
   given: Neil D.